cvpr1145/cvpr1145/README.md

 ## Implementation
-Integrating LUR into standard models is simple, and requires adding the projection layers and updating the forward pass.
+Integrating LUR into standard models is simple, and only requires adding the projection layers, updating the forward pass and the loss function to guide the training.

 **Original architecture:**
 ```python